bigballeru/startup/README.md

 - **Header, footer, and main content body**
 - **Navigation elements** - Pretty simple navigation.
 It is just a two page site and the login links to the notes page.
 - **Responsive to window resizing** - My app looks good in all window sizes.
+I used @media to get rid of the list of people and the footer if it is on a smartphone.
 - **Application elements** - I tried to use good coloring and whitespace so it looks nice and clean.
 - **Application text content** - I put in the bootstrap CSS, so there are consistent fonts throughout it.
 - **Application images** - Just style my image as a circle like I would find it in a contacts app.